Dog Lipomas: These Dog Fatty Tumors are Big Softies

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Of all the benign growths your pup might develop as they age, lipomas (a.k.a. fatty tumors) are one of the most common.
 Older dogs often have at least one or two cutaneous (within the skin) or subcutaneous (just beneath the skin surface) lumps and bumps.
 They’re common by-products of the aging process.
-The good news is, most of these tumors are benign and totally harmless.
+The good news is, most of these tumors are benign (not cancerous) and totally harmless.
 But there are a small number of malignant (cancerous) masses — which is why it’s important to have your veterinarian inspect any new lumps and bumps your dog develops.

 Lipomas in dogs often give pet parents severe anxiety when there are multiple or very large masses present.
 So it’s a good idea to get to know what your dog’s healthy, normal body looks like by performing regular at-home physical exams.
 Generally, the smaller a cancerous growth is at the time of treatment, the better the outcome.